 Fruits Found in the Philippines

-If you had been to the Philippines, surely you had tasted some of these fruits.
-But don't limit your adventure to island hopping alone, give your taste buds the adventure it needs as well with these 24 fruits on the list as you will surely find the one you will crave for.
+If you have been to the Philippines, surely you had tasted some of these fruits.
+But don't limit your adventure to island hopping alone, give your taste buds the adventure it needs as well with these 24 fruits on the list as no doubt you will find the one you will crave for.

 Here is a list of fruits that can be found in the Philippines.
 Some of these can only be found in certain Philippine provinces.